DxO PureRAW offers three types of photo processing:

 - One image: Click on the image.

-- Several non-consecutive images: Click on each image you want to select while holding down the Cmd (Mac) or Ctrl (PC) key.
+- Multiple non-consecutive images: Click on each image you want to select while holding down the Cmd (Mac) or Ctrl (PC) key.

-- Several consecutive images: Click on the first image in the series, then click on the last in the series while holding down the Shift key.
+- Multiple consecutive images: Click on the first image in the series, then click on the last in the series while holding down the Shift key.

-To select all photos shown by DxO PureRAW 2 at once, click on the Select button on the right side of the top bar.
-When the images are selected, the name of the button will change to Deselect.
-By clicking it, you will deselect all selected images.
+To instantly select all images displayed by DxO PureRAW 3 click on Select all, on the right of the upper toolbar.
+When images are selected, the option becomes Unselect all.
+By clicking on it, you will deselect all selected images.

-If you want to deselect certain images only, click on the thumbnails with the cyan border and checkmark.
+If you want to deselect specific images, click on the thumbnails with the cyan border and checkmark.
 However, it is faster to click the Deselect button.

-The Remove button, located in the second top bar, lets you remove all the images you’ve added to DxO PureRAW 2.
-This feature is useful when you need to edit large groups of photos often and want to start fresh with a blank screen when you’re ready to add and process your next batch.
-Please note:
+The Clear Lightbox option in the upper toolbar lets you purge all images from DxO PureRAW 3.
+This feature is useful if you regularly edit large quantities of photos and want to start afresh with a blank screen when you’re ready to process a new batch.
+Note that:

-- The original and processed images are only removed from DxO PureRAW 2 and are not deleted from the original volume and folder.
+- The original and optimized images are only removed from DxO PureRAW 3 and not from the original hard disk or folder.

 Processing photos (standalone mode)